nikhilkamineni/code-notes/README.md

     - Requires valid JWT

 ### `/user/change-password`
-- [PUT] Change a users password
+- [PUT] change a users password
-    - Requires a valid JWT
+    - requires a valid jwt
-    - A new password sent in the request body's `password` field is required
+    - a new password sent in the request body's `password` field is required

+### `/user/change-theme`
+- [PUT] change a users password
+    - requires a valid jwt
+    - a new theme sent in the request body's `theme` field is required

 ### `/notes`
 - [POST] Save new note